1 September 2015

 At the end of July, South Asia witnessed some of the worst flooding seen in decades.
 Myanmar, Pakistan, Bangladesh and India have seen hundreds killed and millions affected.
 The worst affected area is Myanmar, where even before the flooding, over half the population did not have enough to eat.
 Myanmar Country Director, Shihab Uddin Ahamad, updates us on what the situation is like on the ground and how he and his staff are helping the people worst affected by this crisis.

-Myanmar is currently facing the worst floods in decades - the most devastating natural disaster since Cyclone Nargis in 2008.
+Myanmar is currently facing the worst floods in decades - the most devastating natural hazard since Cyclone Nargis in 2008.

 The situation in Myanmar so far